dotnet/docs/docs/standard/containerized-lifecycle-architecture/design-develop-containerized-apps/visual-studio-tools-for-docker.md

 ## Configure your local environment

-With the latest versions of [Docker for Windows](https://docs.docker.com/docker-for-windows/), it is easier than ever to develop Docker applications because the setup is straightforward.
+With the latest versions of Docker for Windows ([https://docs.docker.com/docker-for-windows/](https://docs.docker.com/docker-for-windows/)), it's easier than ever to develop Docker applications because the setup is straightforward.

 Docker support is included in Visual Studio 2017.